kabirshhaikh/Leetcode/README.md

 -> Count good triplets - leetcode easy problem
--> Maximum product of two elements in an Array - leetcode easy problem -> Find numbers with even number of digit - leetcode easy problem
+-> Maximum product of two elements in an Array - leetcode easy problem -> Find numbers with even number of digit - leetcode easy problem -> Count Equal and Divisible Pairs in an Array - leetcode easy problem